 The village overlooks the River Trent.
 If you are planning a visit:

-If you are driving, watch for the SIGN! as recorded on Geo-graph, taken in Januray, 2008.
+If you are driving, watch for the SIGN! as recorded on Geo-graph, taken in Januqry, 2008.

 An be aware that the Trent River does flood, as this photograph by Richard CROFT on Geo-graph attests, taken in December, 2012.